Fernandes could miss Liverpool showdown - NewsDay Zimbabwe

 United were two goals down to Atalanta at half-time before strikes from Marcus Rashford, Harry Maguire and Cristiano Ronaldo turned things around in the second half.

-But Solskjaer will know his side have to be far better against Liverpool and the potential absence of Fernandes would represent a huge blow.
+But Solskjaer will know his side has to be far better against Liverpool and the potential absence of Fernandes would represent a huge blow.

 Liverpool defeated Atletico Madrid 3-2 at the Wanda Metropolitano in midweek and sit second in the Premier League standings, a point behind leaders Chelsea.

-If United are beaten by Liverpool on Sunday, they would fall seven points behind their fierce rivals with just nine league matches gone.
+If United are beaten by Liverpool tomorrow, they would fall seven points behind their fierce rivals with just nine league matches gone.

 Fernandes has scored four goals in 12 appearances in all competitions for United so far this season.

-Solskjaer also has concerns over Marcus Rashford, who got a dead leg against the Italian side, but believes he will be passed fit for Sunday.
+Solskjaer also has concerns over Rashford, who got a dead leg against the Italian side, but believes he will be passed fit for tomorrow.